ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

   and the limitations these assumptions impose on the applicability of the model.

-.. admonition:: Todo for template development

-  What else goes in the `Vivarium Modeling Strategy` section?
-Should there be any other subsections besides `Scope` and `Assumptions and Limitations`?

 Cause Model Diagram
 +++++++++++++++++++

 State and Transition Data Tables
 ++++++++++++++++++++++++++++++++

-.. admonition:: Todo for template development

-  Decide on section heading name(s) and structure for the data section.
-See comments by @Beatrix and @Nathaniel in `Pull Request 64`_ discussing the following questions:

-  - Should this section be called "Data Description", or would something like "State and Transition Data Tables" be more descriptive?

-    In `Pull Request 91`_, @James said:

-      I think `Data Description` is fine.

-  - Should this section have subsections (such as "State and Transition Data Tables" plus some other subsection(s))?
-Is there anything else that belongs in a "Data Description" section besides the data tables?

-    In `Pull Request 91`_, @Yongquan said:

-      one data-relevant section needed for more complicated models is non-standard data sources where external calculation occurs.

-    Does "non-standard data sources" warrant a subsection, even if we don't need it for all cause models?

 Validation Criteria
 +++++++++++++++++++